DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

-\end{thm} In sight of the geometric origin of the inequality (\ref{DDVV sym}), \emph{i.e.}, the DDVV inequality (\ref{DDVV ineq}) in submanifold geometry, we get interested in applications to geometry of this ``dual" matrix inequality.
-Our attention will be focused on the geometry of Riemannian submersions which in some sense is also a ``dual" theory of submanifold geometry.
-It turns out rather inspiring that, in analogy with the important role the symmetric matrix inequality takes in the proof of the well-known Simons inequality for closed minimal submanifolds in spheres (cf. \cite{chern,Lu,Simons}), the skew-symmetric matrix inequality also takes crucial effect in deducing a Simons-type inequality for Riemannian submersions.
+\end{thm} In sight of the geometric origin of the inequality (\ref{DDVV sym}), \emph{i.e.}, the DDVV pointwise inequality (\ref{DDVV ineq}) in submanifold geometry, we get interested in applications to geometry of this ``dual" algebraic inequality.
+In contrast to symmetric matrices, skew-symmetric matrices have little geometric background, and much less for their commutators.
+Finally, we focus on the geometry of Riemannian submersions which in some sense is also a ``dual" theory of submanifold geometry.
+It turns out rather inspiring that, in analogy with symmetric matrices representing the second fundamental form of a submanifold, skew-symmetric matrices can represent the integrability tensor of a Riemannian submersion.
+Therefore, one can trivially get an analogous DDVV-type pointwise inequality for Riemannian submersions once some similar ``normal scalar curvature" would be defined from commutators of these skew-symmetric matrices as in (\ref{normal-shape}).
+Fortunately, motivated by the works of \cite{chern,Lu,Simons} where the symmetric matrix inequality (\ref{DDVV sym}) takes an important role in the proof of the well-known Simons integral inequality for closed minimal submanifolds in spheres, we find so for the skew-symmetric matrix inequality in deducing a Simons-type integral inequality for Riemannian submersions with totally geodesic fibres and Yang-Mills horizontal distributions.
 In order to state the result we first recall some notions about Riemannian submersions.
 The notions in Chapter 9 of the book \cite{Be} will be used throughout this paper.

 Let $M^{n+m}$ and $B^n$ be (connected) Riemannian manifolds.
 A smooth map $\pi: M\rightarrow B$ is called a \emph{Riemannian submersion} if $\pi$ is of maximal rank and $\pi_{*}$ preserves the lengths of horizontal vectors, \emph{i.e.}, vectors orthogonal to the fibre $\pi^{-1}(b)$ for $b\in B$.
 Let $\mathscr{V}$ denote the \emph{vertical distribution} consisting of vertical vectors (tangent to the fibres) and $\mathscr{H}$ denote the \emph{horizontal distribution} consisting of horizontal vectors on $M$.
-The corresponding projections from $TM$ to $\mathscr{V}$ and $\mathscr{H}$ are denoted by the same characters.
+The corresponding projections from $TM$ to $\mathscr{V}$ and $\mathscr{H}$ are denoted by the same symbols.
 For Riemannian submersions there are two fundamental tensors $T$ and $A$ on $M$ defined by O'Neill \cite{O} as follows.
 For vector fields $E_1$ and $E_2$ on $M$,